daos-stack/daos/docs/admin/administration.md

 `daos_metrics` displays the metrics in a human-readable tree format or CSV format (`--csv`).

-Each DAOS engine maintains its metrics.
+Each DAOS engine maintains its own metrics.
 The `--srv_idx` parameter can be used to specify which engine to query, if there are multiple engines configured per server.
 The default is to query the first engine on the server (index 0).